xunuo/hateip/README.md

 # HateIP

-DDNS serve for who hate enter ip everytime.
+HateIP is a DDNS serve for who hate enter ip everytime.

-Auto get your Local/Public IP address and association with the domain : {yourname}.hateip.com
+Auto get your Local/Public IP address and association with the domain : {name}.hateip.com

 ## Install